0xGeegZ/ai-micro-saas-starter/README.md

 | `start`       | Starts the production application        |
 | `lint`        | Lints the application code               |
 | `postinstall` | Generates Prisma client after install    |

+## Internationalization

+This project has been fully set up for internationalization, using [Next Intl](https://next-intl-docs.vercel.app/).
+However, the pages and components have not been translated yet.
+This means that while the infrastructure for supporting multiple languages is in place, the actual content in different languages is not available.

+If you would like to contribute to this project, we have created an issue for translating the pages and components.
+Any help in this regard would be greatly appreciated.
+You can find the issue on our GitHub repository and contribute by providing translations for the various strings used throughout the application.

+Please note that while contributing, you should follow the guidelines provided in the issue to ensure consistency and quality in translations.
+Thank you in advance for your contributions!